 Professor Matthew Hindson, Deputy Dean at the Sydney Conservatorium of Music, said the new admissions scheme meant the music school could choose the best of the best students.

 “We know that there are so many exceptional young musicians and visual artists who have a really bright future ahead of them,” Professor Hindson said.
-“Once they have passed their audition or portfolio assessment, these outstanding applicants will have certainty that they can study at the #1 ranked University for the Performing Arts in Australia.
+“Once they have passed their audition or portfolio assessment, these outstanding applicants will have certainty that they can study at the nation’s premier tertiary music institution.
 And we really look forward to having them study here, with us."

 Visual arts students can register to attend Portfolio Day to get advice on preparing a portfolio.
 This is an opportunity for students to hear from our academic staff and receive personalised feedback on their portfolio and visual arts practice.